percona/k8spg-docs/docs/kubectl.md

 The following steps are needed to deploy the Operator and Percona Distribution for PostgreSQL in your Kubernetes environment:

-1. Add the `postgres-operator` namespace to Kubernetes, not forgetting to set the correspondent context for further steps:

-    ``` {.bash data-prompt="$" }
-    $ kubectl create namespace postgres-operator
-    $ kubectl config set-context $(kubectl config current-context) --namespace=postgres-operator
-    ```

-    !!! note

-        To use different namespace, you should edit *all occurrences* of the `namespace: postgres-operator` line in both `deploy/cr.yaml` and `deploy/bundle.yaml` configuration files.

-2. Deploy the Operator with the following command:
+1. Deploy the Operator with the following command:

     ```{.bash data-prompt="$" }
     $ kubectl apply --server-side -f https://raw.githubusercontent.com/percona/percona-postgresql-operator/v{{ release }}/deploy/bundle.yaml